-We are about to enter our 6th year of homeschooling!
-It’s crazy to think how much we have learned and grown in these past 5 years of homeschool.
-Almost all four kids are in the fold – I am holding off our youngest for another year.
+We are about to enter our 7th year of homeschooling!
+It’s crazy to think how much we have learned and grown in these past 6 years of homeschool.
+This year all FOUR of our kids will be enrolled in our local CC Community!

 We chose Classical Conversations early in our homeschooling journey.
 I went to my first Practicum the summer before we started kindergarten with our oldest.